carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/recycler-actor/README.md

 ## 📄 Description

-Ensure there is one and only one actor identified as `RECYCLER`.
+Ensure there is one and only one actor identified as RECYCLER.

 ## 📂 Implementation